simonaco/page-transitions-travelapp/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+For detailed explanation on how things work, checkout the [Angular Universal docs](https://angular.io/guide/universal).